Manipulative, Deceptive or Fraudulent Devices

 Exam Tip: Gotchas

-• Rule 10b-5 covers OMISSIONS as well as affirmative misstatements.
+• The SEC antifraud rule covers OMISSIONS as well as affirmative misstatements.
 A broker who stays silent about a material fact can be just as liable as one who actively lies.
 The test is whether the omission makes other statements misleading.

 • An omission is only a violation if it makes other statements misleading.
 Simply not volunteering information is not always a violation.